raycardillo/cbfuse/README.md

 cbfuse
 ======

-This is currently just an academic/experimental project that I started for fun and to help me learn more about FUSE and libcouchbase (the C SDK for Couchbase) after seeing all the new features coming in [Couchbase Server 7.0](https://www.couchbase.com/products/server).
+This is currently just a fun/academic/experimental project that I started to help me learn more about FUSE and to gain some first hand experience with libcouchbase (the C SDK for Couchbase) after seeing all the new features coming in [Couchbase Server 7.0](https://www.couchbase.com/products/server).
 The idea is to use a Couchbase Server as a distributed file store that presents itself as a local user based file system using [FUSE](https://github.com/libfuse/libfuse).
+However, I wasn't super focused on efficient file system design, have not put much thought into key access patterns, nor have I worried about distributed locks, etc. Those topics would have to be addressed for this to be a more robust and useful distributed filesystem.

 If you're looking for an actual distributed file server built on top of Couchbase, check out [cbfs](https://github.com/couchbaselabs/cbfs) on [CouchbaseLabs](https://github.com/couchbaselabs) instead.

 ### Implementation Notes:
-- I am using the FUSE high-level operations to create a logical mapping of a filesystem.
+- I am currently using the FUSE **high-level** operations to create a logical overlay of a filesystem.
+- I have not fully tested FUSE in the normal **multi-threaded daemon** mode of operation (only tested with `-f -s` so far).
+- All of the calls to Couchbase are currently **synchronous** and I haven't optimized batch calls or looked into transactions.
-- Currently only developed and tested on a mac using `macFUSE` for convenience right now.
+- Currently only developed and tested with **macOS** using `macFUSE` for convenience.
 * Paths are currently limited to 250 characters (the length of a Couchbase key) but I have plans to expand that.
-  * Here are my thoughts:
+  * Here are some thoughts:
     1. Must try to take advantage of Couchbase keys for quick lookup (and future improvements I want to explore).
     1. Must only use more expensive operations/techniques when needed (e.g., when path is larger than 250 characters).
     1. Must support at least 4096 character upper limit (the current path limit for ext4 file systems).
     1. I want to avoid more time consuming lookup strategies that require multiple trips (e.g., path keys, collision documents).
+    1. However, using a counter may be useful if the solution is fast and results in fewer calls and less complex keys.
   * Current idea:
     - When path <= 250 characters:
       - Just use it because it's already unique.